raj-ch017/automated-mice-assay/python_code/readme.md

 - These scripts are designed to work together as part of the assay data workflow.
 - Ensure necessary Python libraries (e.g., `pandas`, `openpyxl`, `matplotlib`) are installed before running the scripts.
-- File and folder selection dialogs require a graphical interface.

 ---